-- Exception: scored and returned assignments, which are not subject to graded rewrites, are exempt from penalty.
+Exception: scored and returned assignments, which are not subject to graded rewrites, are exempt from the penalty.

 Late Paper Policy For All Sections and All Assignments

 Papers are due at the time and on the date specified by the department.
-All major assignments are due at the same time and date across the first year class.
+All major assignments are due at the same time and date across the first-year class.
 The penalty for any paper turned in late to the professor is assessed against the assignment which is late.
-The penalty for each day (or fraction of a day) that a paper is late is 5% of the assignment's point total.
-Extensions must be made through the Director of the Legal Research and Writing Department.
+The penalty for each day (or fraction of a day) that a paper is late is 5%, 10% or 15% of the assignment's point total depending upon the assignment designation by the faculty member.
+Extensions must be made through the director of the LARC department prior to the due date.

 Procedure for Correction of Grading Errors

-In order to preserve blind grading and to enable us to correct grading errors, the LRW department will follow the following procedure:
+In order to preserve blind grading and to enable us to correct grading errors, the LARC department will follow the following procedure: